 Once you prepare all the ingredients – clean, peel and cut (if needed) the potatoes, mince the garlic and chop the herbs, the rest is easy.

 TIP: Make sure your cut potatoes are sized uniformly so that they can cook evenly.

 - Step 1.
 Heat the butter and olive oil and add the potatoes, stir around to coat them nicely.
 If cooking small, skin on variety you can leave them just long enough for the skins to blister a bit.

 - Step 2.
 Add the garlic, herbs, salt and pepper, then some water and a bit more beer than the water.
 Stir to mix well, cover and let cook.
-The potatoes will simmer away in their bath of flavors and the steam will help cook them pretty fast.
+The potatoes will simmer away, braising in their bath of flavors and the moist heat will help cook them evenly and pretty fast.

 - Step 3.
 After a short while check for softness and to determine if the liquids have been absorbed to your liking or not.
 If too much liquid still remains you can continue cooking without the lid on until the texture reaches your desire doneness.
 If the opposite is true you can always add a bit more water and/or beer.

 - Step 4.
 Remove from the heat, add a bit more butter and herbs to garnish, perhaps an extra pinch of salt and pepper and serve.

 TIP: If you prefer saucy beer potatoes (see process pictures and finished picture below), definitely be a bit more generous with the olive oil and butter in the beginning as well as the liquids.